nextstrain/nextstrain.org/content/docs/02-data-cleaning/01-data-cleaning.md

 ---
 author: "Barney Potter"
 date: "01/01/2017"
+title: "Sacra: a data cleaning tool designed for genomic epidemiology datasets."
 ---

-# Sacra
-### Sacra: a data cleaning tool designed for genomic epidemiology datasets.

 Sacra is used primarily within [Nextstrain](https://github.com/nextstrain) and replaces functionality previously found in [nextstrain/fauna](https://github.com/nextstrain/fauna).
 **This is under development and not production ready.**